-Avoid useless clichés, junk, and details
+Avoiding useless clichés, junk, and too many details

 Amateur writers fall into the trap of excessive, unnecessary preambles.
 It looks something like this: ‘Since the beginning of time, mankind has utilised principles of mathematics to measure objects in the world…’.

 As a general rule for good writing, this kind of statement is, frankly, useless and annoying.
-Someone reading this sentence gets thinks you're either trying to fill space or just trying to show off.
+Someone reading this sentence thinks you're either trying to fill space or just trying to show off.
 Committee members are just trying to find information about you that will let them decide your suitability for the programme.
 The last thing you want to do is bore them with unnecessary junk.

 For example, if you’re applying to a Master’s programme in English Literature, you can leave out the ‘I’ve been a bookworm from the time that I learned how to read’ section.
 This kind of statement doesn’t set you apart from other applicants.